-The variegated rubber plant, known as Ficus elastica tineke is possibly one of the prettiest plants of this year.
+The variegated rubber plant, known as Ficus elastica tineke or Ficus tineke, is one of the prettiest plants of this year.
 A sister to Ficus elastica, Ficus tineke is basically an impressionist rubber tree; pink painted leaves with white and green, these babies are beautiful.

 Some of you may already know my big boi Rudy the Rubber tree, who was my first real plant and began my deep spiral into plant parenthood.
 I rescued Tilda (below) in 2017 shortly after.
 Spindly and sad, she was glued into a Mother’s Day vase, sold as a “succulent” with fake rocks and crummy soil.
 Tilda’s recovered but has grown only a few inches since then.
 I’ll add that Rudy is well over 5′ tall.

 Real quick I just want to clear up some naming issues.
 First, “Ficus tineke” is the overall name for the variegated rubber tree.
 Also called Ficus doescheri, it looks aesthetically like the plant in the photo above – with a little red/pink in the leaves.
 The Ficus tineke “ruby”, sometimes called Ficus ruby, is basically the same plant, just with more pink in the mature leaves (see below).
 Whether Ficus ruby, variegated Rubber tree, Rubber fig tree, Ficus doescheri, or Ficus tineke they are all the same plant.
 If you’re completely new to Rubber plants, I strongly suggest reading this post about them, but if you’re here for just Ficus tineke info, I strongly suggest you still read this post.